cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task3.md

 ## Transforms

-The right arm of the robot is rotated by -45 degrees, forearm is rotated by -90, and the relative position is slighted adjusted:(modifications are highlighted in the code below)
+The right arm of the robot is rotated by -45 degrees, the forearm is rotated by -90, and the relative position is slightly adjusted:(modifications are highlighted in the code below)

 ```xml linenums="51" hl_lines="2 7 8"
 		<g transform="translate(-90 -30)">